3271. BURROWING AND RENIFORM NEMATODE

 This inspection procedure does not modify the requirements of the California Burrowing and Reniform Nematode Exterior Quarantine.

 Sampling Procedure For Laboratory Inspection.
-The number of plants, rooted cuttings, or unrooted cuttings which should be sampled is to be determined by reference to the accompanying table on the following page.
+The number of plants, rooted cuttings, or unrooted cuttings which should be sampled is to be determined by reference to the table in this protocol.

 Different kinds or varieties of plants comprising a single shipment may be from different sources.
 Therefore lot and sample sizes should be determined individually, and separate samples collected from each kind or variety.